esin87/cheerup/README.md

 ## Installation Instructions

-This application is fully deployed and can be used by anyone with a browser at the link above.
+This application is fully deployed and can be used by anyone with a browser at this [link](https://esins-cheerup-app.herokuapp.com/cheerups/).

 To test out the code yourself, clone this repository to your local machine.
 You should already have Node, Nodemon, and MongoDB installed globally on your computer.
 Then in terminal, in the project directory, run "npm install" in the CLI to download the Node packages needed for this program.
 In a separate CLI tab, run "mongod" to initiate the Mongo database.
 Still in the project directory, run "node db/seed.js" in the CLI to seed the database with cheerups.
 Then in the CLI run "nodemon index.js".
 If you open a browser window and navigate to "localhost:8080/" you will be able to run the program while it's hosted on your own computer.